 Did you know, that there are several information security policies in the UK that you should be aware of before embarking upon a security program for your organisation.

-While setting up a security program, companies designate an employee and entrust him with cyber-security responsibilities.
-That particular employee instigates the process and creates a plan to manage a company’s risk through security technologies, audits, and registered policies and procedures.
+“While setting up a security program, companies designate an employee and entrust him/her with cybersecurity responsibilities.
+That particular employee instigates the process and creates a plan to manage a company’s risk through cybersecurity experts and solutions, audits, and appropriate policies and procedures.”

 For new employees, this is a standard onboarding policy.
 A company provides new employees with an AUP to read and sign before being granted a network ID.

-The rest of the items covered by this policy are standards for user access, network access controls, operating system software controls and the complexity of corporate passwords.
+Also, the rest of the items covered by this policy are standards for user access, network access controls, operating system software controls and the complexity of corporate passwords.

 The ultimate goal of this policy is to enhance the awareness of proposed changes across an organisation.
-It also ensures that every change brought reduces any adverse impact on service and customers.
+It also ensures that every change brought about reduces any adverse impact on service and customers.

 Most organisations ask their employees to sign the policy document and inform them if they have read it entirely or not.

-This policy is created for employees to recognise the rules and understand that they will be accountable regarding the sensitivity of the corporate information and IT assets.
+This policy is for employees to recognise the rules and understand that they will be accountable regarding the sensitivity of the corporate information and IT assets.

-The Remote access policy defines acceptable methods of connecting remotely to a company’s internal networks.
+The remote access policy defines acceptable methods of connecting remotely to a company’s internal networks.
 An organisation with dispersed networks requires this policy.
 Those networks can extend into insecure network locations, for instance, a local coffee house or unmanaged networks at home.

-It provides guidelines for employees about the acceptable and unacceptable use of any corporate communication technology.
+So, It provides guidelines for employees about the acceptable and unacceptable use of any corporate communication technology.